 Custodial credit risk is the risk that in the event of the failure of the counterparty, the Authority will not be able to recover the value of its investments or collateral securities.
 Investments are held only in banks insured by the Federal Deposit Insurance Corporation.
 The Authority limits its investments to the safest types of securities, such as obligations backed by the United States or its agencies, in accordance with the Authority's Investment Policy, to mitigate risk of loss.
 Investments purchased by third-party custodial banks are in accordance with the Authority's Investment Policy and are approved by the Authority in advance.
-Funds of the Authority managed by the Trustee bank pursuant to the Indenture of Trust are invested by the Trustee in accordance with the Authority's name.
+Funds of the Authority managed by the Trustee bank pursuant to the Indenture of Trust are invested by the Trustee in accordance with the Bond Indenture and the Illinois Public Funds Investment Act.
+All investments are held in the Authority's name.